 Aside from the size, the biggest constraint is that your design must be square.

-This is not a very common format these days, given all the big screens/HD and phones around us… But it is a very versatile format and looks good whether your screen is vertical or horizontal.
+This isn’t a very common format these days, given all the big screens/HD TVs and phones around us… But it’s a very versatile format and looks good whether your screen is vertical or horizontal.

 While you’re thinking about the artwork of your podcast, think carefully about its final size so you don’t have to cut some of your graphic elements.